Raoult's Second law and the freezing temperature.

 Now we have to determine how many moles is it.
 For this, we need to know the molar mass of alcohol.
-Given the fact that the formula of ethanol is known to all , then use the calculator Molar mass of of compounds, we find that the molar mass of alcohol 46 g / mol.
+Given the fact that the formula of ethanol is known to all , then use the calculator Molar mass of the substance, we find that the molar mass of alcohol 46 g / mol.
 Dividing the weight of alcohol by its molar mass we find that per kilogram of solvent we have 14.49 mole of alcohol.

 Then multiplying by a constant, we find cryoscopic freezing temperature change.
 By reducing the temperature of crystallization (freezing) of the solvent - water, we will find the crystallization temperature (-27) vodka.

 However, as applied to the solutions, people do not say "solution crystallization temperature" and "boiling point of the solution."
 They say so - "onset temperature of crystallization" and "initial boiling point".

 The fact that both during boiling (the solvent evaporates), and during the crystallization (solvent crystals evolve) solute concentration increase and there is a further reduction in the crystallization temperature or an increase in of boiling point.

 The methods of cleaning substances are based on this effect, i.e. cleaning of solvent, e.g. water from impurities which can not be removed by conventional filtration.

 Crystallizing solvent (particularly in the beginning of crystallization) contains fewer impurities (dissolved substances) than in the remaining solution.
 Repeatedly repeating the crystallization of the solution and each time removing impurities enriched residue solution, we can achieve a significant degree of purification (crystallization method).
 The same thing happens when boiling - steam contains less impurities in comparison to the remaining solution.
 The resulting vapor is condensed again and again evaporated, achieving cleaning of the impurities (distillation method).

 There is a calculator to determine the initial freezing and boiling solution below.